noaione/yuusha-shoukan-ln/sources/v07/chapter2x1.md

 [I understand...
 Ummm, Isis-san.
 Where is this?]

-“With my power, I’ve “connected your heart with mine”.
+“With my power, I’ve connected _your_ heart with mine.
 You can think of this as a dream.
 Earlier, I was trying to test Kaito a little bit, so you weren’t able to remember some of your memories...”